Magnus Andersen (footballer)

-Magnus Andersen (born 28 May 1986) is a Norwegian football midfielder currently playing for Alta in the Norwegian 2. divisjon, the third tier of football in Norway.
+Magnus Andersen (born 28 May 1986) is a retired Norwegian football midfielder.
+Through his career he played for both Alta and Tromsø.

 Career

 Anderson started his career with Øksfjord IL.
 He represented Norway on U17 and U18 level.
 He went on to Alta IF, before transferring to Tromsø IL in the 2010/11 winter transfer window.
 During Tromsø IL's 2011-12 Europa League Qualification, Anderson scored a brace in their first leg, 5-0 thrashing against Latvian club Daugava Daugavpils.
 He has scored seven total goals in European competitions for Tromsø, making him joint European top scorer for the club together with Ole Martin Årst.

+After leaving Tromsø after eleven seasons, Andersen announced he would return to play for his former club Alta.

+Andersen announced he would retire from football after the 2024 season.